hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/LoRaWANBase/README.md

 The firmware configures some necessary peripherals, like USART1 (log purposes), GPIOs (radio interruption, etc.) and I2C (STsafe).

 ## SDK Version
 This example is compatible with version 1.x.x.

+The SDK is available in its own [repository](https://github.com/Hana-Electronics/HE-HTLRBL32L-SDK).

 ## Test Setup